AulonAjvazi/Universe/README.md

 ## 🌐 Live Preview
-You can view the current state of my portfolio at
+You can view the current state of the website
 - https://aulonajvazi.github.io/Universe/

 ## Authors